kpion/Spaghetti/README.md

-# Spaghetti - Lightweight Documentation Tool
+# 🍝 Spaghetti - Low Calorie Documentation Tool

 Automate explaining your code to AI (and maybe humans).
 Spaghetti is a tool designed to simplify the creation of project documentation, especially useful for generating structured content for AI review.
 This is done by creating Markdown files with a little help from PHP.